Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Proposed Approach

 This joint representative vector is passed to a CM classifier, implemented as an MLP parameterized by $\mathbf{\theta}_\text{cm}$ ($f_{\mathbf{\theta}_\text{cm}}$), which produces a scalar CM score:

 Similar to the ASV branch, a separate calibration step is applied to the CM score to approximate the LLR defined in~\eqref{eq:cm_llr}:

 where $w_0^{\text{cm}}, w_1^{\text{cm}} \in \mathbb{R}$ are scalar learnable calibration parameters used to calibrate the raw CM score.
 Applying score calibration to both ASV and CM scores ensures that both scores are on a compatible scale prior to score fusion and they both can be treated as LLRs.
+The raw logits produced by the MLP-based CM classifier lack a probabilistic scale and are often poorly calibrated.
+The affine calibration layer therefore transforms these arbitrary logits into calibrated LLRs, placing them on a compatible scale with the ASV scores prior to the non-linear fusion defined in Section~\ref{sec:scorefusionandjointdecision}.